 In order to create this, MadJoh, after a first round of small pre-seed financing, decided to reinforce the team with new employees that matched both the culture company dream and ambition.

 Tribs.io immediately saw a strong growth, gaining traction on the web with more than 1,000,000 players in the first month alone.
 Shortly after, the mobile version followed with very promising metrics.
 After less than 6 months, MadJoh had its first real time multiplayer game out on mobile and web.
 With multiple game iterations, tech hurdles and difficulty in making the game sustainable, Tribs.io was sunsetted and the project closed.

-Killing Tribs was a tough moment for the company as we've poured our hearts, time and passion into this one and it was putting pressure on our small in-house studio.
+Killing Tribs was a tough moment for the company as we poured our hearts, time and passion to make this one and it was putting pressure on our small in-house studio.

 After taking the decision to kill Tribs, MadJoh went bold (despite the negative financial outlook):

 Strengthen the team's ability to create games quicker and learn from them.
 To do this, the last few months of earnings were invested in bringing on new mad talents to join what could be MadJoh’s last dance.
 This led to Mad memories where some team members were not living in Paris and were then welcomed by the rest of the team, strengthening MadJoh's culture and passion.

 Overhaul the structure of the game production teams and reduced the number of people per team while also giving each one of them full ownership in game ideation and execution.

 Provide complete transparency to all regarding the financial situation of the company and what was truly at stake.